 Sustainable water management is our duty considering the different environmental and social context of the countries where we operate.
 High water stress and areas of potential depletion need priority intervention in our water improvement path as a part of our climate change strategy.

 All group production plants are equipped with systems and procedures to monitor consumption and wastewater.
-In our cement production processes, which accounts about 75% of the whole Group water consumption, water is used principally for cooling equipment, reducing the temperature of the gases exiting the kilns, de-dusting and cleaning activities.
+In our cement production processes, which account for more than 75% of the whole Group water consumption, water is used principally for cooling equipment, reducing the temperature of the gases exiting the kilns, de-dusting and cleaning activities.
 In wet and semi-wet processes, the consumption is higher due to water vaporization during the production phases.
 In ready-mix concrete production, water is instead used as raw material.

 Cementir commitment for a more sustainable water management

 We believe that the management framework most consistent with our sustainability strategy for a responsible use of water is the implementation and maintenance of an environmental management systems compliant with the ISO 14001 standard.
-More than 70% of our water consumption occurs within ISO 14001 certified industrial sites.
+In 2025, 10 out of 10 cement plants have been certified ISO 14001.

 Our commitments: